idealparable/BibleQ/Lingua.md

     In "Lingua proper" (where the goal is to communicate the pronunciation), this is all apostrophe can imply.
 This should be indicated by all-capitalizing syllables with emphasis.
 If the word is one-syllable, you can all-cap the entire word.

     If you want to make a normal spelling such as a transliteration that's inspired by Lingua but doesn't strictly follow its rules, you could use single apostrophe "as" a schwa character, if it still looks clear to you on a case by case basis what was intended.
 But this would really be a schwa followed by an apostrophe, and then the schwa is just removed and implied.
-I prefer to then drop the syllable indications to help make it clear it isn't a "proper" pronunication-guide spelling anymore in that case or similar cases.
+I prefer to then drop the syllable-emphasis indications to help make it clear it isn't a "proper" pronunication-guide spelling anymore in that case or similar cases.

     Optionally you can show single apostrophes between all sounds or any you like if it looks good.